Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Disc-DM halo off-set in minor mergers

 Next, we compare how the generation of an off-set between the stellar disc and the DM halo of the host galaxy varies in models with different orbital configurations.
-We find that, while each pericentre passage of the satellite triggers an off-set between stellar disc and the dark matter halo of the host galaxy in a generic fashion in these merger models, the actual value of such an off-set depends (weakly) on the distance of closest approach.
-For example, the model \textbf{gSadE006dir33} has a pericentre distance of $16 \kpc$ as opposed to the model \textbf{gSadE001dir33} which has a pericentre distance of $8 \kpc$ \citep[for details see][]{Chillingarianetal2010}.
-The lower values of the off-set seen in the model \textbf{gSadE006dir33} as compared to that of model \textbf{gSadE001dir33} suggests a dependence on the distance of closest approach.
-Furthermore, the merging of the satellite with the host galaxy happens at a very late epoch for the model \textbf{gSadE006ret33}, thus it mimics a fly-by encounter scenario.
-Although the actual value of the off-set between the stellar disc and the DM halo in this model is smaller, the off-set persists till the very end of the simulation run due to the continued pericentre passages of the satellite galaxy.
+We find that, each pericenter passage of the satellite triggers an off-set between stellar disc and the dark matter halo of the host galaxy in a generic fashion in these merger models.
+However, the actual value of such an off-set depends (weakly) on the distance of closest approach.
+For example, the model gSadE006dir33 has a pericenter distance of $16 \kpc$ as opposed to the model gSadE001dir33 which has a pericenter distance of $8 \kpc$ (for details, see Table~\ref{table:key_param}).
+The lower values of the off-set seen in the model gSadE006dir33 as compared to that of model gSadE001dir33 suggests a dependence on the distance of closest approach.
+Furthermore, the merger of the satellite with the host galaxy happens at a very late epoch for the model gSadE006ret33, thus it mimics a fly-by encounter scenario.
+Although the actual value of the off-set between the stellar disc and the DM halo in this model is smaller, the off-set persists till the very end of the simulation run due to the continued pericenter passages of the satellite galaxy.

 Lastly, we probe the temporal evolution of the disc-DM halo off-set in the in-plane ($x-y$ plane) and in the vertical direction ($x-z$ plane) for different minor merger models.
 We found that the in-plane separation/off-set varies in the range $\sim 300 -500 \pc$ (see Fig.~\ref{fig:sloshing_of_centres}).
 However, the separation in the direction perpendicular to the disc mid-plane is less than the softening length ($200 \pc$) of the simulation, hence they are not shown here.
 This trend remains true for all minor merger models considered here.